meatball133/crystal/concepts/case/about.md

 # Case

-Case (similar to switch in other languages) is a form of control expression like if-else.
+[Case][case] (often referred to as switch in other languages) is a form of control expression like if-else.
 Case allows for chaining of multiple if-else-if statements and can be more readable and also allows for powerful constructs.

-A case is defined by the keyword case followed by an optional expression.
+A case is defined by the keyword `case` followed by an optional expression.
-Then for each case, the keyword when is used followed by an expression on a new line.
+Then for each case, the keyword `when` is used followed by an expression which is compared to the case expression.
+The `when` keyword should not be indented from the `case` keyword.
+After the `when` keyword is the code that should be executed if the case expression matches the when expression.
 Case allows for an optional else statement which is executed if no other case matches.

 The case expression is evaluated and then compared to each when expression.
-The expression is compared using the [case subsumption operator (`===`)].
+The expression is compared using the [case subsumption operator (`===`)][case-subsumption].

 ```Crystal
 case 1